yoursunny/mqns/README.md

 ## Based on SimQN

-Dynamic-QNetSim reuses components from [SimQN v0.1.5](https://github.com/qnslab/SimQN), which is licensed under the GNU General Public License v3.0.
+This project reuses components from [SimQN v0.1.5](https://github.com/qnslab/SimQN), which is licensed under the GNU General Public License v3.0.

 This is *not* a fork of the official SimQN repository, but rather a standalone project that incorporates a snapshot of SimQN's implementation—specifically the discrete-event simulation engine, noise modeling framework, and code structure.
 Substantial modifications have been made to support dynamic routing protocols and enhanced entanglement management capabilities.